sumatrapdfreader/sumatrapdf/ext/libjpeg-turbo/README-turbo.txt

 Building against libjpeg-turbo is useful, for instance, if you want to build an application that leverages the libjpeg-turbo colorspace extensions (see below.)
-On Linux and Solaris systems, you would still need to manipulate LD_LIBRARY_PATH or create appropriate sym links to use libjpeg-turbo at run time.
+On Un*x systems, you would still need to manipulate LD_LIBRARY_PATH or create appropriate symlinks to use libjpeg-turbo at run time.
 On such systems, you can pass -R /opt/libjpeg-turbo/{lib} to the linker to force the use of libjpeg-turbo at run time rather than libjpeg (also useful if you want to leverage the colorspace extensions), or you can link against the libjpeg-turbo static library.

-To force a Linux, Solaris, or MinGW application to link against the static version of libjpeg-turbo, you can use the following linker options:
+To force a Un*x or MinGW application to link against the static version of libjpeg-turbo, you can use the following linker options:

   -Wl,-Bstatic -ljpeg -Wl,-Bdynamic

-On OS X, simply add /opt/libjpeg-turbo/lib/libjpeg.a to the linker command line (this also works on Linux and Solaris.)
+On OS X, simply add /opt/libjpeg-turbo/lib/libjpeg.a to the linker command line.

 To build Visual C++ applications using libjpeg-turbo, add c:\libjpeg-turbo[64]\include to the system or user INCLUDE environment